An Introduction to Question Types

 08-task-lms-learner.png

-Drag and Drop into text questions provide interactive assessment options including:
+Drag and Drop questions provide interactive assessment options including:

 • Fill in the blanks